k3s-io/docs/docs/cli/etcd-snapshot.md

 8. (optional) Agents and control-plane servers can be started normally.
 8. (optional) Etcd servers can be restarted to rejoin to the cluster after removing old database files.

+When restoring a snapshot, you don't need to use the same K3s version that created it; a newer version is acceptable.
+However, be mindful of the etcd version when changing K3s versions during a restore, as etcd only supports restoring from snapshots taken with the same major.minor version (different patch versions are fine).

 ### Snapshot Restore Steps

 Select the tab below that matches your cluster configuration.